 Organisations like Save the Children can help save lives and stop the spread of cholera.
 But it’s a race against time.

 More than a million children suffering from acute malnutrition are caught in areas of Yemen hardest hit by a deadly outbreak of cholera.
 Photo: Mohammed Awadh/Save the Children

 Our teams are working to save lives

-Save the Children is on the ground in Yemen.
-Despite difficult conditions and barriers to aid reaching people in need, we have been able to set up cholera treatment centres and distribute medical supplies and oral rehydration kits.
+Despite difficult conditions and barriers to aid reaching people in need, Save the Children is on the ground in Yemen, setting up cholera treatment centres and distributing medical supplies and oral rehydration kits.
 We’ve also been able to reach children and their families with education about the causes of cholera, and how to stay safe.

 You can help